Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Introduction

 This literature review provides an overview of research on prompt engineering, jailbreaking, vulnerabilities, and defenses in generative AI and LLMs.
 We systematically analyze the literature to achieve the following objectives:

 \begin{itemize}[leftmargin=*] \item To review literature on prompt injection, jailbreaking, vulnerabilities, and defenses in LLMs.
-This includes categorizing attack types, analyzing underlying vulnerabilities, and evaluating the effectiveness of defense mechanisms \cite{Perez2022Ignore}. \item To identify research gaps and areas for further exploration, including limitations of current safety mechanisms, emerging attack vectors, and the need for more comprehensive defense strategies. \item How does Generative AI reshape the collaboration between human designers and automated systems? \item To summarize the current state of LLM security and suggest directions for future research.
+This includes categorizing attack types, analyzing underlying vulnerabilities, and evaluating the effectiveness of defense mechanisms \cite{Perez2022Ignore}. \item To identify research gaps and areas for further exploration, including limitations of current safety mechanisms, emerging attack vectors, and the need for more comprehensive defense strategies. \item To evaluate the limitations of existing evaluation methodologies and benchmarks for assessing LLM safety, and to examine emerging frameworks that address these gaps. \item To summarize the current state of LLM security and suggest directions for future research.
 This includes synthesizing findings, discussing implications for LLM development and deployment, and proposing research directions to address identified gaps \cite{Huang2023Catastrophic}.
 It also explores the misuse of LLMs for criminal activities, such as fraud, impersonation, and malware generation \cite{Handa2024Jailbreaking}. \end{itemize}

+To ensure comprehensive coverage, we conducted a systematic literature search across major academic databases including IEEE Xplore, ACM Digital Library, arXiv, and Google Scholar.
+Search terms included combinations of ``jailbreaking,'' ``prompt injection,'' ``LLM safety,'' ``adversarial attacks,'' ``alignment,'' and ``large language models.''
+We focused primarily on publications from 2022 to 2026, prioritizing peer-reviewed conference and journal papers while supplementing with high-impact preprints from arXiv.
+Studies were selected based on their relevance to LLM security, methodological rigor, and citation impact.
+The review is organized thematically, progressing from foundational concepts and attack methodologies to defense mechanisms, evaluation frameworks, and future research directions, enabling readers to follow the logical structure of the adversarial landscape and its countermeasures.